TechWithRamaa/Boba-SSH-Server/README.md

    ```

 ### Contributions
 * Contributions are welcome!
-If you have an idea for a new server implementation or improvements to existing projects, feel free to fork the repository and submit a pull request
+If you have an idea for a new feature implementation or improvements to existing projects, feel free to fork the repository and submit a pull request

 ### License
 * This project is licensed under the MIT License - see the LICENSE file for details